Boris-Barboris/dsubs/arch/Roadmap.rst

 	+ hierarchical viewport framework.
 	? element's content size.
 		+ CONTENT size_type was added, such element controls it's own size.
-	- proper event and layout design:
-		- ECS is not very well suited for GUI.
-Let's keep panel as the component, and all the elements as simple entities.
-Gui elements are in strict container-alike relation to each-other.
-		- Elements may be hidden, but they are not destroyed until the panel is destroyed.
-No real need to expose dispose method.
 	- tooltips

-GuiModel:
-	Analogue to viewmodel pattern.
-Aims to solve inter-window view synchronization.
-Gui controls don't change underlying model variables, but relay invocations to carefully synchronized model.

 System and utility:
 	- unicode mutstring support for logging.